 Using a template grid for resizing

-This article shows you how to design dashboards that can resize and adapt to different viewer display choices and resolutions.
+This article shows you how dashboards can adapt to different screen sizes, such as monitors, widescreen TVs, and tablets.

 2. Set the view size